tierriminator/Lolang/README.md

 1. clone this repository
 2. Ensure `llvm-config`, `llc` and `ld` are in your `PATH`.
 They can normally be found in the `bin` directory of your LLVM installation directory.
 3. Create a pkg-config file for your LLVM installation.
 A utility is provided for this in the `utils` directory.
+You can use it as follows from the project root: `sudo swift utils/make-pkgconfig.swift`
 4. Build with `swift build -c release`
 5. Fetch the executable at the specified location, normally at `.build/release/lolc` and place it where you want.